e2r2fx/VectorCode/docs/cli.md

 If you're using nix to install a standalone Chromadb server, make sure to stick to [0.6.3](https://github.com/NixOS/nixpkgs/pull/412528).

+If you install via Nix and run into an issue, please try to reproduce with the PyPi package (install via `uv` or `pipx`).
+If it's not reproducible on the non-nix package, I may close the issue immediately.

 ## Getting Started

 `cd` into your project root repo, and run: